daniel5151/surface-dial-linux/README.md

 Note that the daemon must run as a _user process_ (**not** as root), as it needs access to the user's D-Bus to send notifications.

 Having to run as a user process complicates things a bit, as the daemon must be able to access several restricted-by-default devices under `/dev/`.
-Notably, the `/dev/uinput` device will need to have it's permissions changed for things to work correctly.
-The proper way to do this is using the included [udev rule](https://wiki.debian.org/udev), though if you just want to get something up and running, `sudo chmod 666 /dev/uinput` should work fine (though it will revert back once you reboot!).
+Notably, the `/dev/uinput` device and the Surface Dial's `/dev/hidrawX` device will need to have their permissions changed for things to work correctly.
+The proper way to do this is using the included [udev rules](https://wiki.debian.org/udev), though if you just want to get something up and running, `sudo chmod 666 <device>` should work fine (though it will revert back once you reboot!).

-See the Installation instructions below for how to set up the permissions / udev rules.
+See the Installation section below for how to set up the permissions / udev rules.

 During development, the easiest way to run `surface-dial-linux` is using `cargo`: